Direct debit fundraising: street and private site

 Make a complaintI have a concern about a particular direct debit fundraising issue

 Unlike cash collections, Direct Debit fundraisers on the street do not require a licence from the local authority.
 This is because they seek a promise to pay at a future date rather than asking for money directly.
-However, many councils have a Site Management Agreement with the Institute of Fundraising to control the volume and frequency of direct debit fundraising on their high street.
+However, many councils have a Site Management Agreement with the Chartered Institute of Fundraising to control the volume and frequency of direct debit fundraising on their high street.
 Some councils also use Public Space Protection Orders, which ban certain activities in designated public areas.
 You should check with the Local Authority to find out any limits in place before commencing direct debit fundraising in a public space.

 For private sites, such as shopping centres and train stations, permission must be sought from the site owner/manager.